Alexander Glazunov: Works and influence

-Compositions

 Glazunov's most popular works nowadays are his ballets The Seasons and Raymonda, some of his later symphonies, particularly the Fourth, Fifth and Sixth, the Polonaise from Les Sylphides, and his two Concert Waltzes.
 His Violin Concerto, which was a favorite vehicle for Jascha Heifetz, is still sometimes played and recorded.
 His last work, the Saxophone Concerto (1934), showed his ability to adapt to Western fashions in music at that time.

 Glazunov's musical development was paradoxical.
 He was adopted as an idol by nationalist composers who had been largely self-taught and, apart from Rimsky-Korsakov, were deeply distrustful of academic technique.
 Glazunov's first two symphonies could be seen as an anthology of nationalist techniques as practiced by Balakirev and Borodin; the same could be said for his symphonic poem Stenka Razin with its use of the folk song "Song of the Volga Boatmen" and orientalist practices much like those employed by The Five.
 By his early 20s he realized the polemic battles between academicism and nationalism were no longer valid.
 Although he based his compositions on Russian popular music, Glazunov's technical mastery allowed him to write in a sophisticated, cultured idiom.
 With his Third Symphony, he consciously attempted to internationalize his music in a manner similar to Tchaikovsky, to whom the piece is dedicated.

 The Third Symphony was a transitional work.
 Glazunov admitted its composition caused him a great deal of trouble.
 With the Fourth Symphony, he came into his mature style.
 Dedicated to Anton Rubinstein, the Fourth was written as a deliberately cosmopolitan work by a Russian looking outward to the West, yet it remained unmistakably Russian in tone.
 He continued to synthesize nationalist tradition and Western technique in the Fifth Symphony.
 By the time Glazunov wrote his Seventh Symphony, his duties at the Conservatory had slowed his rate of composition.
 After his Eighth Symphony, his heavy drinking may have started taking a toll on his creativity, as well.
 He sketched one movement of a Ninth Symphony but left the work unfinished.

 Glazunov wrote three ballets; eight symphonies and many other orchestral works; five concertos (2 for piano; 1 for violin; 1 for cello; 1 for saxophone); seven string quartets; two piano sonatas and other piano pieces; miscellaneous instrumental pieces; and some songs.
 He also collaborated with the choreographer Michel Fokine to create the ballet Les Sylphides, a suite of music by Frédéric Chopin orchestrated by Glazunov.

 Sergei Diaghilev briefly considered Glazunov to compose the music for his ballet The Firebird after failing to interest his first choice, Anatol Lyadov, before he eventually commissioned Igor Stravinsky instead.